144 more persons discharged after completing two-week quarantine period in Srinagar

-SRINAGAR: Two hundred and thirty-six (236) more persons who were shifted into administrative quarantine upon their return to Srinagar two weeks ago were discharged Wednesday after successfully completing their 14-day quarantine period.
+SRINAGAR: One hundred and forty-four (144) more persons who were shifted into administrative quarantine upon their return to Srinagar two weeks ago were discharged Monday after successfully completing their 14-day quarantine period.

-These persons belonging to different districts of Kashmir were entrusted to their district headquarters in SRTC busses the Srinagar administration had arranged for their convenience.
+While most in it belonged to Srinagar this group also included those belonging to other districts of Kashmir.
+Upon discharge the latter were entrusted to their respective district headquarters in SRTC busses the Srinagar administration had arranged for their convenience.
 Srinagar residents in the group were all ferried home or entrusted to their families.

 Additional Deputy Commissioner Srinagar M Haneef Balkhi who has been designated as overall incharge of quarantine facilities established in the district oversaw their discharge and their transportation.
-Other supervising officers including SDMs East and West Sandeep Singh Bali and Hamida Akhter were also present on the occasion.
+Other supervising officers including SDM East Sandeep Singh Bali were also present on the occasion.

-The group was under thorough medical supervision throughout their quarantine period and were discharged after clearance from doctors.
+The group like all others before was under thorough medical supervision throughout their quarantine period and was discharged after clearance from doctors and health authorities.

-Shifting of overseas-return persons into quarantine facilities was part of Srinagar administration’s elaborate preventive measures put in place to contain spread of the COVID-19 disease after March 18 when the first positive case was reported in the district.
+Shifting of overseas-return and later domestic travellers into quarantine facilities was part of Srinagar administration’s elaborate preventive measures put in place to contain spread of the COVID-19 disease.